RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 Creating a custom relational database schema and authentication system, and making it secure, is very costly in both time and resources.
 Since these services are also available through Firebase, we have decided on using Google's Firebase platform for our database needs, as explained in the next section.

-#### What is Firebase?
+### Firebase
-[Firebase](https://firebase.google.com/) is a platform that offers a rather complete backend solution.
+[Firebase](https://firebase.google.com/) is a platform that offers a complete and popular backend solution.
 It offers an authentication service called Firebase Authentication.
-Users can login using passwords, phone numbers, and popular identity providers such as Google and Facebook.
-Furthermore, Firebase gives a realtime database.
+Users can login using passwords, phone numbers, email, and popular identity providers such as Google and Facebook.
+Furthermore, Firebase gives a realtime database, which we will use to store users information.

-Firebase has free and paid versions, where the free version allows up to 100 Simultaneous connections.
+Firebase has free and paid versions, where the free version allows up to 100 simultaneous connections.
 During development of the Hestia system, this will clearly suffice.
 However, it has to be considered that a paid plan is going to be required once Hestia grows.
 Pricing is available through: *https://firebase.google.com/pricing/*

 During development it is essential to design the system in such a way that switching from Firebase to an alternative service does not incur large infrastructural cost.

+#### Authentification
+We will use Firebase for the initial login process, where the user enters their details. ( More to do here, will fill in when authentification is actually done, as then we will know what technique we are actually using )

+#### Database
+Firebase provides a realtime database solution, in which data is stored in JSON format.
+We will use this currently to store the information about the servers which the user has.
+This will have the following layout: there will be an overarching Users section which contains all users, then nested within this there will be each user, identified by their user id.
+Each user will contain a list of the IP addresses of that users servers.
+This is quite a simple structure, which will make it easy if (as specified above) we switch to an alternative service.
+Furthermore, the reason all users are nested within Users is to give the possibility of adding further structures to the database.
+Since a server may be held by multiple users, there may be some redundancy as servers may be listed more than once, though since the database will be used only to search for users this will not cause ineficiency.

 ### Functionality of the Webapp
 Currently, we have developed a server that serves as the liaison between the Hestia local controller and the user's interface.
 The front-end website will interact with this server exclusively through sending JSON objects in the payload of POST requests.
 These objects contain the following information.